-As a result of a steep decline in the spot price for silicon products, during 2009, we successfully completed re-negotiating all of our multi-year framework supply agreements that were in place as of December 31, 2009, except the agreement with LDK, through either supplemental agreements or amended and restated multi-year framework supply agreements.
+As a result of a steep decline in the spot price for silicon products since 2009, we have continued to re-negotiate all of our multi-year framework supply agreements through either supplemental agreements or amended and restated multi-year framework supply agreements.
 Each of these subsequent agreements contains provisions which allow for reassessment of the purchase price for future deliveries under the agreements; however, the subsequent agreements generally did not adjust the originally contracted purchase quantities.
 As such, the multi-year framework supply agreements, original and as amended, effectively represent commitments to purchase minimum quantities.
 Our suppliers have been willing to adjust the pricing terms of the original framework supply agreement in order to maintain long-term business relations with us.
 Such renegotiations have been common practice in the industry given the volatility in the silicon market beginning in late 2008, which resulted in pricing that was vastly different from the levels anticipated when the framework agreements were initially entered into.
 In addition, as such price adjustments have been reflective of the then-current market conditions, the suppliers can continue to receive fair compensation while avoiding the risks associated with seeking new customers and potential adverse consequences to reputation in the midst of a highly competitive and volatile market.